lingjiang9/lingjiang9/README.md

 ## Hi there 👋

 Welcome to my page!
 I'm a full stack web and mobile developer.
-- 💡 I work with React/JavaScript, Node.js for web devlopment; Flutter/Dart, Firebase for mobile.
+- 💡 I work with React/JavaScript, Node.js, PostgreSQL for web devlopment; Flutter/Dart, Firebase for mobile.
 - 🌱 I’m currently learning aws and shell
 - 👯 I’m looking for roles in software developement and techops/devops